ethanleboeuf/dystopic-277/README.md

   - Environment representation (options)
       1) A graph with underlying geometry (Ethan uploaded file for this - working on tool to plot geometry from it tomorrow)
       2) Geometry with an underlying graph
-      3) A graph with no associated geometry and some extra plotting machinery
+      3) __A graph with no associated geometry and some extra plotting machinery__ -- looks like we're going with this option

  - Graph traversal
    - Dynamics